 Some Final Tips to Takeaway

-I’d love to help prevent others from getting to a point where their mental wellbeing declines, perhaps even such that it becomes a mental health issue.
+I’d love to help prevent others from getting to a point where their mental health and well-being declines, perhaps even such that it becomes a mental health issue.

 It’s also important to appreciate that situations such as mine can happen to us all, especially if you take the view that many of the positive traits that you’d like to see in employees can unfortunately help to bring about the situation (i.e. hard work and caring too much).